-Brooklyn Heights Promenade, Brooklyn Bridge Park and Main Street Park
+Brooklyn Heights Promenade, Brooklyn Bridge Park, and Main Street Park

 Located on the Brooklyn side of Brooklyn Bridge these three parks line the coastline.
 The Views of Manhattan Skyline defy belief.
 If you want to see New York in all its glory THIS is where you need to be.
 Plenty of delightful eateries populate the parks too.
 Great for a fuel stop while walking the Bridge.

-Statue of Liberty
+3 – Statue of Liberty

 New York’s most iconic and enduring landmark.
 A visit to New York can not be complete without a trip to see the Statue of Liberty.
 The perfect location for the ultimate selfie or couple photo.

-It is a must see place even if you decide it is not for you and you will never return.
+It is a must-see place even if you decide it is not for you and you will never return.
 At least you have experienced it and know exactly what the fuss is or isn’t about.

-If I’m honest it is hell but Kate insisted we add this to the list as she absolutely loves it.
+If I’m honest, it is hell but Kate insisted we add this to the list as she absolutely loves it.

 Macy’s – The Worlds Biggest Store (well not quite now) occupies a whole city block and is a cavernous display of luxury shopping.
-It can take hours to wander it’s massive 11 floors.
+It can take hours to wander its massive 11 floors.
 Particularly impressive at Christmas time.
 It’s actually considered and National Landmark!
 We Particularly love the original wooden escalators

 Sachs Fifth Avenue – This Iconic department store can now be found across the USA (and Beyond) But this is the only one on Fifth and the original.
 The light shows at Christmas are fantastic but very crowded.

 Of course, there are plenty of regular chain stores available but this is more for conventional shopping where you will need to spend money.